NativeScript/docs-v7/docs/start/cli-basics.md

 The `code` command runs in your command-line or terminal, and it works just like the `tns` command does for NativeScript apps.
 Visual Studio Code installs the `code` command by default on Windows on Linux, but on macOS, there’s [one manual step](https://code.visualstudio.com/docs/setup/mac) you must perform.

 Once set up, you can type `code .` in your terminal to open the files in your current folder for editing.
-For example, you could use the following sequence of commands to create a new NativeScript app and open it for editing.
+For example, you could use the following sequence of command to create a new NativeScript app and open it for editing.

 ```
 tns create MyNewApp